RSVP Abridgment of Boundless Reason

 · ·

 John Boyd was an officer in the United States Air Force.
 After a tour as an F-86 Sabre fighter pilot in the Korean War’s closing months, the Air Force assigned Boyd to Nellis Air Force Base for further instruction.
-His skills were such that he stayed on as an instructor at the Fighter Weapons School.
+His skills were such that he stayed on as an instructor.
 Before leaving this post, he wrote the first manual on combat tactics for jet aircraft, which eventually became a textbook for air forces worldwide.
 The Air Force then sent him back to college.
 While studying for an exam in thermodynamics, he had the insight to describe close-in aerial combat in energy terms.
 He later worked with mathematician Thomas Christie to refine this idea into what he called Energy–Maneuverability (E–M) theory.

 · ·